vinaydhegde/testdriven-site/_posts/2017-09-25-01-part6-scores-api-routes.markdown

 project/__init__.py               19      8      0      0    58%
 project/api/eval.py                8      0      0      0   100%
 project/api/scores/models.py      16     11      0      0    31%
-project/api/scores/scores.py      87      1     16      1    98%
+project/api/scores/scores.py     111      1     20      1    98%
 project/api/utils.py              33     11      8      2    63%
 project/config.py                 19      0      0      0   100%
 ----------------------------------------------------------------
-TOTAL                            182     31     24      3    83%
+TOTAL                            196     31     28      3    84%
 ```

 Can you think of any additional tests that should be written?
 How about routes?
 What if you wanted to get all scores (and a single score) by exercise id?
 Write it on your own.
+Is the code DRY?
+No!
+DRY it out!
 Commit and push your code to GitHub once complete.